andrico1234/beautiful-skill-tree/README.md

 `yarn add beautiful-skill-tree`

-The package exposes three components `SkillTree`, `SkillTreeGroup` and `SkillTreeGroupProvider`.You'll also need to import the style sheet from `beautiful-skill-tree/styles.css`.
+The package exposes three components `SkillTree`, `SkillTreeGroup` and `SkillProvider`.You'll also need to import the style sheet from `beautiful-skill-tree/styles.css`.

 The `SkillTree` is the component that takes your data and renders the tree of components.

 The `SkillTreeGroup` is the component that groups skill trees and will expose in the future expose various methods and properties related to the skill tree.

-The `SkillTreeGroupProvider` is the skill tree's context provider.
+The `SkillProvider` is the skill tree's context provider.

 For those that like their data typed, you can import `SkillType` from the package.